AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 particles (§4.2, passage "An

-observer falling into a black hole ").
+observer falling into a black hole").

 In tidal phenomena,

-the laws of conservation of energy and
+the laws of conservation of energy

-its own axis and the orbital motion of bodies around a common
+the rotational motion around its own axis and the orbital motion

-these transformations depend on the individual geometric, kinetic
+intensity and character of these transformations depend on the

-and material configuration of the bodies involved.
+individual geometric, kinetic and material configuration of the

 Body